Johnson-Lindenstrauss Lemma Guided Network for Efficient 3D Medical Segmentation: Experiments

-\textbf{PWA Effect Evaluation.} VolexSeg utilizes PWA to parallelize the computation of multi-scale relationships and reduce redundancy.
+\textit{Reduce computational redundancy through multi-scale windows}.
+VeloxSeg utilizes PWA to parallelize the computation of multi-scale relationships and reduce redundancy.
 Experimental details of Figure ~\ref{fig:attention_distance} can be found in Appendix~\ref{appendix:computation_mean_attention_distance}.
 The inter-group differences in PWA are significant and positively correlated with the window size, indicating that redundant information is reduced and long-distance modeling is efficient.
 Regarding the fourth attention stage, its design is more similar to multi-head attention, retaining some redundancy.

-The visualization of the model’s decoding and its t-SNE projection in Figure~\ref{fig:tsne_feature_visualization} demonstrates that PWA helps distinguish tumor regions from high-metabolic regions, while yielding a more compact feature distribution.
-To verify the effectiveness of PWA in heterogeneous modal modeling, we test various modal input combinations; details are provided in Appendix~\ref{appendix:pwa_multimodal_evaluation}.
-Notably, introducing modal interaction into PWA improves the Dice score by 5.75\%, significantly enhancing performance robustness without significantly increasing computational costs.
+\textit{Changes in features after adding PWA}.
+We visualize the model's decoding and its t-SNE projection, as shown in Figure ~\ref{fig:tsne_feature_visualization}.
+The results indicate that PWA helps distinguish tumor regions from high-metabolic regions while producing a more compact feature distribution.